galaxyproject/galaxy-hub/src/events/gcc2014/training-day/index.md

   </tr>
   <tr>
     <th style=" vertical-align: top;"> Content </th>
-    <td style=" vertical-align: top; background-color: #F1DDCB;"> The Tuxedo suite of RNA-Seq tools (Cuff*, Tophat, ...) are installed on many Galaxy instances, including <a href='Main'>/src/Main/index.md</a> and <a href='CloudMan'>/src/CloudMan/index.md</a> installs.
+    <td style=" vertical-align: top; background-color: #F1DDCB;"> The Tuxedo suite of RNA-Seq tools (Cuff*, Tophat, ...) are installed on many Galaxy instances, including <a href='/src/main/index.md'>Main </a> and <a href='/src/cloudman/index.md'>CloudMan</a> installs.
 However, many other options are available.
-For example, Htseq, EdgeR and DESeq are also widely used, take a different approach to RNA-Seq analysis and return different results from the Tuxedo suite. <br /><br />This workshop would introduce alternative methods for RNA-Seq analysis, cover how to install them from the <a href='Tool Shed'>/src/Tool Shed/index.md</a> and to test they are properly installed.
+For example, Htseq, EdgeR and DESeq are also widely used, take a different approach to RNA-Seq analysis and return different results from the Tuxedo suite. <br /><br />This workshop would introduce alternative methods for RNA-Seq analysis, cover how to install them from the <a href='/src/toolshed/index.md'>Tool Shed</a> and to test they are properly installed.
 The workshop could finish by comparing results from these tools with those from the Tuxedo suite. <br /><br /><strong><a href='https://depot.galaxyproject.org/hub/attachments/events/gcc2014/training-day/RNA-SeqAltHandouts.pdf'>Handouts</a>, <a href='https://depot.galaxyproject.org/hub/attachments/events/gcc2014/training-day/RNA-SeqAltSlides.pdf'>Slides</a>, <a href='https://depot.galaxyproject.org/hub/attachments/events/gcc2014/training-day/RNA-SeqAltAnswers.pdf'>Handout Answers</a></strong></td>
     <td style=" text-align: center; width: 16%;"> &nbsp;<a href='http://aws.amazon.com/'><img src="/src/images/logos/AWSLogo.png" alt="Amazon Web Services" width="120" /></a>&nbsp; <br />This workshop uses [AWS](http://aws.amazon.com/)-based compute infrastructure
  </td>
   </tr>